Company Spotlight: Freeport-McMoRan

 Constrained Supply of Copper

 While demand is expected to continue rising for copper, the supply of copper may be slow to keep pace for a number of reasons.
 Current inventories are low by comparable historical levels, and slow approval rates have meant longer lead times for potential new copper production capacity.
-As clean energy and electric vehicle sales increase, it is estimated that there could be a copper supply gap of approximately 6 million tonnes by 2032.8 For these reasons, we believe, copper prices will remained elevated over the foreseeable future.
+As clean energy and electric vehicle sales increase, it is estimated that there could be a copper supply gap of approximately 6 million tonnes by 2032.8 For these reasons, we believe, copper prices will remain elevated over the foreseeable future.

 Freeport-McMoRan